-If you want to learn to meditate, it doesn’t require any fancy equipment, any burning incense, or any throaty chanting.
-You also don’t need to know how to levitate, or go on a quest to climb a giant mountain in the middle of Asia.
+If you want to learn to meditate, it doesn’t require any equipment, any incense, or any chanting.
+You also don’t need to sit in a lotus position with your arms stretched out and fingers touching.

-A simple guided meditation can take you from all your preconceived notions of meditating, to a useful tool in your life toolkit that can help you be a little happier in life.
+A simple guided meditation can take you from all your preconceived notions of meditation, to a useful tool in your life toolbox that can help you manage stress, better understand yourself, and be a little happier in your day-to-day life.

-Meditation in the western world can seem kind of “cultish”.
-The usual answers to “why meditate” can seem like sales pitches.
-When I see other people answer this question, they have a tendency to be hyperbolic, and they tend to oversell the benefits or reasons to learn to meditate.
+The typical answer to “why meditate?” can come across as a sales pitches.
+When we see other people answer this question, they have a tendency to be hyperbolic, and they tend to oversell the benefits or reasons to learn to meditate.

 You shouldn’t need to convince yourself to simply try it.
-It’s not like you’re making a massive financial decision, or it’s a life or death decision (although, meditation can be life changing – and yes, I know that seems hyperbolic after just talking about how people can be hyperbolic about meditation).
+It’s not as if you’re making a massive financial decision, or it’s a life or death decision (although, meditation can be life changing – and yes, we know that seems hyperbolic after just talking about how people can be hyperbolic about meditation).

 But we still haven’t answered the question “why meditate?”.
-Why even bother taking the time out to sit still and quietly for 5 or 10 minutes?
-(There’s a lot more to it than that but just bear with me)
+Why even bother taking the time to sit still and quietly for 5 or 10 minutes?
+(There’s a lot more to it than that but just bear with us.)

 Well, let’s look at what some of the greatest philosophers have said.